ikalra04/CloudFormation/README.md

   4. The web server instance will have the Chef and Wordpress website configured and the DB server will have mysql installation as a wordpress database.
   5. Outputs section will display the website URL.

-Note: The CF stack will create successfully.
-The wordpress website is not launching as I am unable to figure out the recipes which can automate the configuration of the mysql DB server for Wordpress website.
-I was able to achieve this using RDS by modifying amazon sample template, but in the candidate account the RDS access IAM policy is not assigned.
+Note: The CF stack will create successfully, However the wordpress website is not launching as I am unable to figure out the recipes which can automate the configuration of the mysql DB server for Wordpress website.
+I was able to achieve this using RDS by modifying amazon sample template, but in the candidate account the RDS access IAM policy is not allowed.

 # Usage

 The templates can be executed by :

-1. Using the Cloud formation service my providing the below S3 URL or by uploading the template file
+1. Using the Cloud formation service by providing the below S3 URL or by uploading the template file
    - https://s3-us-west-2.amazonaws.com/ik-rean-bucket/ik_Rean_SingleInstance.yaml

 2. using below AWS CLI command :